merthmagic/EngineeringNotes/MySQL简单运维.md

 > A next-key lock is a combination of a record lock on the index record and a gap lock on the gap before the index record.

 详细需要参考 https://dev.mysql.com/doc/refman/8.0/en/innodb-locking.html

+**什么时候会加锁**

+> A [locking read](https://dev.mysql.com/doc/refman/5.6/en/glossary.html#glos_locking_read), an [`UPDATE`](https://dev.mysql.com/doc/refman/5.6/en/update.html), or a [`DELETE`](https://dev.mysql.com/doc/refman/5.6/en/delete.html) generally set record locks on every index record that is scanned in the processing of the SQL statement.
+It does not matter whether there are `WHERE` conditions in the statement that would exclude the row. `InnoDB` does not remember the exact `WHERE` condition, but only knows which index ranges were scanned.
+The locks are normally [next-key locks](https://dev.mysql.com/doc/refman/5.6/en/glossary.html#glos_next_key_lock) that also block inserts into the “gap” immediately before the record.
+However, [gap locking](https://dev.mysql.com/doc/refman/5.6/en/glossary.html#glos_gap_lock) can be disabled explicitly, which causes next-key locking not to be used.